Frequently Asked Questions

 What is the Frederik Meijer Honors College?

-It is a resource to help our students identify opportunities, make informed and reflective decisions about career goals, and to prepare our students inside and outside the classroom to be competitive for the best jobs, graduate programs, professional programs, and fellowships.
+The Honors College is a resource to help students identify opportunities, make informed and reflective decisions about career goals, and to prepare both inside and outside the classroom to be competitive for the best jobs, graduate programs, professional programs, and fellowships.

 Does an Honors education enhance my chances for future success?

-Frederik Meijer Honors College faculty members will also put their experience and knowledge to work for you.
+Graduate program admissions committees and employers look for people who set high standards for themselves and excel--those who prefer the less traveled but more challenging route.
+But you don't travel that route alone.
+The faculty and staff of the Frederik Meijer Honors College are here to help by putting our experience and knowledge to work for you.
 That may mean helping you identify opportunities, such as scholarships, internships, and research; fielding questions about careers in our disciplines; writing substantive letters of reference that can make a difference, or even contacting a colleague at another university on your behalf.

 How many students are members of the Frederik Meijer Honors College?